dzbeck/multiscanner/docs/install.md

 #System Requirements
 --------------------
 Python 3.6 is recommended.
-Compatibility with 2.7+ and 3.4+ is supported but not as thoroughly maintained and tested.
+Compatibility with Python 2.7+ and 3.4+ is supported but not thoroughly maintained and tested.
 Please submit an issue or a pull request fixing any issues found with other versions of Python.

 An installer script is included in the project [install.sh](https://github.com/mitre/multiscanner/blob/master/install.sh), which installs the prerequisites on most systems.